 On the main property, nine holes of the Tuckahoe Creek course were designed by Ed Ault in the late 1980s then Joe Lee added another nine soon after.

-The James River course was originally laid out by William Flynn in 1928, five years after he designed the acclaimed Cascades course at The Homestead and many believe that if more golfers were able to play this private course, it would achieve the same lofty rankings position as that of his earlier endeavour at Hot Springs.
+The James River course was originally laid out by William Flynn in 1928, five years after he designed the acclaimed Cascades course at The Homestead.
+Many believe that if more golfers were able to play the private James River layout, it might achieve a similar lofty ranking position to that of Flynn's earlier creation at Hot Springs.

 Flynn originally mapped out two 18-hole courses – the “Valley” and “Hill” – but the final layout ended up with nine holes from each; the James River’s front nine on the more level part of the course was from the Valley whilst the more undulating back nine was taken from the Hill.